 - Sliced banana – slice a banana, length wise and place it in the top of the banana bread batter

-How to store banana bread so it stays fresh
+How to store so it stays fresh

 How to freeze banana bread